Urawa-misono Station: Lines

 Urawa-misono Station is served by the 14.6 km Saitama Rapid Railway Line from Akabane-iwabuchi in Kita, Tokyo, and forms the terminus of the line.
 The majority of services on the line continue southward onto the Tokyo Metro Namboku Line to Meguro and on the Tokyu Meguro Line to Hiyoshi in Kanagawa Prefecture.

 Station layout

 The station has an island platform serving two ground-level tracks.
 An additional side platform (platform 3) is located on the opposite side of track 2 for use during special events at the nearby Saitama Stadium attended by large crowds.
 All platforms are equipped with chest-height platform edge doors.

 Platforms

 Facilities and accessibility

 The elevated station concourse and ground-level platforms all have elevator access.
 Universal access toilets are available on the concourse level.

 History

 Urawa-misono Station opened on 28 March 2001 with the opening of the Saitama Rapid Railway Line.

+Effective the timetable revision on 18 March 2023, the Sotetsu Shin-Yokohama Line and Tokyu Shin-Yokohama Line began revenue service.
+Most through services from this station onto the Sotetsu Line terminate at either Shin-Yokohama Station or Ebina Station.